Welcome to our first article in the Equiom Guides series, designed to help you understand key topics affecting the sectors in which we operate.

 As a key player in the global financial industry with a wide range of experienced and specialised service providers, Luxembourg is on the OECD ‘white list’ making it a very reliable and transparent jurisdiction.

 In summary, Luxembourg is the perfect place for alternative investment funds.
 With its competitive edge over other jurisdictions and its ability to adapt quickly to changes in the market, Luxembourg’s status as a leading investment fund provider is set to continue.
-I look forward to new opportunities in AIF and the ways in which we at Equiom, can help clients achieve their investment goals.

 This article has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The article cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact Equiom to discuss these matters in the context of your particular circumstance.
 Equiom Group, its partners, employees and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this article or for any decision based on it.